whitequark/lab-notebook/source/_posts/2015-01-03-measuring-diode-recovery-time.markdown

 It is simple and reuses components I already had.
 The blue channel probes _pulse_ and the yellow one probes _common_.

-The DUT has a recovery time of about 5µs, which of course makes it useless in a rectifier working at ~350kHz.
+The DUT has a recovery time of about 7.5µs, which of course makes it useless in a rectifier working at ~350kHz.
+(The cursors do not highlight the entire recovery interval.)
 ![1a7 measurement](/images/diode-recovery/1a7.png){:style="max-width:100%"}

 For comparison, these are the waveforms corresponding to 1N4148 (4ns recovery time) tested